Medtronic plc (NYSE:MDT) Shares Sold by Evermay Wealth Management LLC

 Shares of MDT traded up $0.44 during mid-day trading on Monday, hitting $117.06.
 64,718 shares of the company traded hands, compared to its average volume of 4,616,298.
 Medtronic plc has a one year low of $72.16 and a one year high of $120.53.
 The company has a current ratio of 2.16, a quick ratio of 1.79 and a debt-to-equity ratio of 0.52.
 The business has a 50-day moving average of $117.01 and a 200 day moving average of $112.18.
 The stock has a market capitalization of $157.81 billion, a price-to-earnings ratio of 44.51, a PEG ratio of 3.65 and a beta of 0.70.

-Medtronic (NYSE:MDT) last announced its quarterly earnings data on Tuesday, February 23rd.
-The medical technology company reported $1.29 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.15 by $0.14.
+Medtronic (NYSE:MDT) last released its quarterly earnings results on Tuesday, February 23rd.
+The medical technology company reported $1.29 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.15 by $0.14.
 Medtronic had a net margin of 12.69% and a return on equity of 9.71%.
-The firm had revenue of $7.78 billion for the quarter, compared to analysts’ expectations of $7.77 billion.
-During the same period last year, the firm earned $1.44 earnings per share.
-The business’s revenue for the quarter was up .8% on a year-over-year basis.
+The business had revenue of $7.78 billion for the quarter, compared to analysts’ expectations of $7.77 billion.
+During the same period in the prior year, the firm earned $1.44 earnings per share.
+Medtronic’s revenue was up .8% compared to the same quarter last year.
 As a group, analysts anticipate that Medtronic plc will post 4.21 earnings per share for the current year.

 The firm also recently disclosed a quarterly dividend, which will be paid on Friday, April 16th.
 Shareholders of record on Friday, March 26th will be paid a $0.58 dividend.
 The ex-dividend date of this dividend is Thursday, March 25th.
 This represents a $2.32 dividend on an annualized basis and a yield of 1.98%.
 Medtronic’s payout ratio is presently 50.54%.